Satyameva Jayate

-It is inscribed in the Devanagari script at the base of the Lion Capital of Ashoka and forms an integral part of the Indian national emblem.
-The emblem and the words "Satyameva Jayate" are inscribed on one side of all Indian currency and national documents.
+In the national emblem of India, it is inscribed in the Devanagari script below the Lion Capital of Ashoka and forms an integral part of the emblem.
+The emblem, including "Satyameva Jayate", is inscribed on one side of all Indian currency and national documents.

 Origin

-The origin of the motto is the mantra 3.1.6 from the Mundaka Upanishad.
-The mantra is as follows:
+The origin of the motto is the mantra 3.1.6 from the Mundaka Upanishad, which reads: